 Standing water might contain bacteria or hazardous chemicals from run-off.
 Also, the water might be deeper than it appears or contain snakes or dangerous insects.
 Make sure your dog only drinks from fresh water that you supply.

 Campfires are dangerous enough for humans, and pets will not understand the best practices for fire safety in the wilderness.
 Whether you’re roasting marshmallows, using a tent stove, or grilling outdoors with the best camping grill, you’ll want to make sure your dog is secure and far enough away from the heat element to stay safe.
+If you opt not to have a campfire around your dog, consider using a camping heater for warmth instead.

 Supervise Your Dog